thierrydrmv/thierrydrmv/README.md

    🚀 I’m currently studying at Trybe

-   📝 I’m currently learning about HTML, CSS and JavaScript.
+   📝 I’m currently learning about HTML, CSS, JavaScript and ReactJS.

    💡 Curiosity: I like reading, sports and gaming